Synthuse/synthuse-src/README.md

 synthuse-src
 ============

-Synthuse - a pure java object spy and macro tool for windows.
+Synthuse (Synthetic-User) is a portable java base software testing framework for desktop windows applications.